Friend of Mine (Rihanna song): Critical reception

 Danielle Holian of Atwood Magazine praised the chorus ("the refrain folding in on itself like a mantra, warmly repetitive but never stagnant.
 It's the kind of hook that lives in your head for days, not aggressively catchy, but quietly persistent.") and instrumental ("The beat is elastic and fluid, giving Rihanna ample space to explore textures with her voice.
 She flits between sung lines and airy harmonies, her delivery featherlight but emotionally grounded.
 It's less of a vocal showcase and more of a vibe, pure feeling, distilled into rhythm.").
 She also stated "What's especially clever about 'Friend of Mine' is how it manages to be playful without being twee.
 There's no forced whimsy here, no faux-childlike innocence.
 Instead, the track hums with emotional intelligence, celebrating the enduring bond of friendship not just as a plot point in a cartoon, but as a real, resonant theme.
 There's no irony in Rihanna's delivery, just a sincere, steady joy.
 That sincerity, rare in today's pop landscape, is part of what makes this track so magnetic."
 Sophie Caraan of Hypebeast considered it "an ideal inclusion to a summer playlist."
 Craig Jenkins of Vulture wrote "The Smurfs tracks present a vision of the pop-star-and-animated-character collab that doesn't look to get most of its streams from children screaming for a replay.
 'Friend of Mine' reaches that simplicity and repeated phrasing and melody that makes a cut like 'Baby Shark' playroom-platinum-certified, but gets there peeling through American ballroom and European club music.
 You can read it as a wholesome word on fast friendship or an ode to a party encounter.
 Like 'Higher Love,' 'Friend of Mine' is catchy enough for the kids but makes sure to wink to Mom and Dad in the back of the room.
 It suggests a new approach for Rihanna's music in the mom-ionaire era without giving away too much; it raises the age-old question of where R9 is."
+Pitchfork ranked the song as one of the low points of 2025, assigning it a 2.9 score.

 The song was met with mixed reception among fans.
 Some praised it for the beat, catchiness and appeal to children while others criticized the unexpected musical style and lack of lyricism, with some accusing Rihanna of trolling.